-The Sustainable Business Network initiative, run in partnership with Wellington City Council, offers the four winning applicants mentoring and business development support from some of the country’s most successful food business experts:
+The Council initiative, run in partnership with The Sustainable Business Network (SBN), offers the four winning applicants mentoring support from some of the country’s most successful food business experts.